mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/groundwork/deciding-on-a-cloud-architecture.md

 In the spirit of serverless and purpose-oriented functions, the diagram of a serverless solution will much more likely be "[screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)" than an old-school deployment diagram of some network and a virtual machine.
 A benefit of serverless is that **the diagram itself helps to actually outline what the logical functionality is**, since we can be more expressive and fine-grained with resource usage, for example:

-* Dedicated functions for unique business use-cases;
+- Dedicated functions for unique business use-cases;
-* Logically separated databases for different information objects or entities;
+- Logically separated databases for different information objects or Entities;
-* Topics or event buses that are solely dedicated to handle the needs of individual functions.
+- Topics or event buses that are solely dedicated to handle the needs of individual functions.

 Ergo, the quantity of cloud resources will indeed grow, but it can also (correctly used) be 100% truthful of what the system performs, rather than the classic 1-4 boxes of "magic providence" that _does all of it_.&#x20;